JanHerca/urantiapedia/output/wikijs/en/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project.md

 <figure id="Figure_15" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image14.png">
-<figcaption><b>Figure 15. <b><em> A comparison of features of a classic landslide with the enlarged image of the mound.
+<figcaption><b>Figure 15. </b><em> A comparison of features of a classic landslide with the enlarged image of the mound.
 (The image depicting the parts of a typical landslide is provided online by the U.S. Geological Survey.) </em></figcaption>
 </figure>

 I offer an alternative explanation for this anomalous hill: I contend that this feature is evidence of a ceremonial mound.
 Archaeologists and anthropologists have long known that the building of ceremonial mounds by indigenous people all over the world often entails some form of earthwork enhancement of natural hills.
 (In the more advanced versions of such ceremonial platforms, they build actual pyramids or ziggurats from stone, erecting them from the ground up.)
 Often, such an earthen enhancement to a natural hill is intended to give these early peoples an elevated surface for holding gatherings and rituals; in other cases, elaborate mounds encompass burial sites.
 With sufficient material and an abundance of labor, an ordinary hill can be turned into ceremonial site by squaring up its sides and extending the length of the elevated section in one or both directions.